mchirino89/mchirino89.github.io/_posts/swift/2021-10-29-localizationWithSwiftUI.md

 Image by [Karolina Grabowska][referralAutor] from [Pixabay][referralLink]
 {: refdef}

-Manualy testing our UI in search of localization bugs is a ridiculous thing to do in 2021.
+Manually testing our UI in search of localization bugs is a ridiculous thing to do in 2021.
 So what is it then?
 Why do we keep coming back to the same topic?

 - [Prerequisites](#prerequisites)
 - [Case study](#case-study)